What to learn from a few visible transitions' statistics?: Visible transitions' statistics

-(vi) {\em Universality of the tails.} Note that it is always possible to decompose the numerator in Eq.~\eqref{eq:dwell} as \(\lbra{\ell_{i+1}} \exp(t\mathbf{S}) \lket{\ell_{i}} = \sum_{k=1}^N c_k e^{t s_k}\), where \(s_k\) are the eigenvalues of \(\mathbf{S}\) and \(c_k\) are real coefficients obtained by projecting onto its eigenvectors, under the assumption that $\mathbf{S}$ has a non-degenerate spectrum, and with minor modifications of the argument otherwise \cite{polettini2014fisher}.
-This property implies that the long-time behavior of the inter-transition-time distribution is independent of the visible transitions \(\ell_{i+1}\) and \(\ell_{i}\):
+(vi) {\em Universality of the tails.} {Notice} that it is always possible to decompose the numerator in Eq.~\eqref{eq:dwell} as \(\lbra{\ell_{i+1}} \exp(t\mathbf{S}) \lket{\ell_{i}} = \sum_{k=1}^N c_k e^{t s_k}\), where \(s_k\) are the eigenvalues of \(\mathbf{S}\) and \(c_k\) are real coefficients obtained by projecting onto its eigenvectors, under the assumption that $\mathbf{S}$ has a non-degenerate spectrum, and with minor modifications of the argument otherwise \cite{polettini2014fisher}. {Assuming \textit{hidden irreducibility}, i.e. the irreducibility of the state space after the removal of all visible transitions,} this property implies that the long-time behavior of the inter-transition time distribution is independent of the visible transitions \(\ell_{i+1}\) and \(\ell_{i}\):

-where $s_{\mathrm{PF}}$ is the dominant Perron-Froebenius root, being $\mathbf{S}$ a non-negative matrix, is real, and in fact it can be proven to be negative.
-Therefore, all inter-transition-time distributions have the same exponential tail given by the largest eigenvalue of~\(\mathbf{S}\).
-This is observed with the dashed magenta lines of Fig. \ref{fig:summary_pic}, panels (c)-(f), in which the slope of all histograms is given by \(s_{\mathrm{PF}}\) for large \(t\) with an ordinate axis logarithmically scaled.
+where $s_{\mathrm{PF}}$ is the dominant Perron-Froebenius root{, a negative real value.} Therefore, all inter-transition time distributions have the same exponential tail given by the largest eigenvalue of~\(\mathbf{S}\). {This can be observed in Figs.~\ref{fig:summary_pic}(c)-(f), where tails of the histograms obtained for the four types inter-transition times match the value given by \(s_\mathrm{PF}\).}